RealOrangeOne/django-tasks/README.md

 ./manage.py db_worker
 ```

+### Pruning old tasks

+After a while, tasks may start to build up in your database.
+This can be managed using the `prune_db_task_results` management command, which deletes completed and failed tasks according to the given retention policy.
+Check the `--help` for the available options.

 ### Retrieving task result

 When enqueueing a task, you get a `TaskResult`, however it may be useful to retrieve said result from somewhere else (another request, another task etc).
 This can be done with `get_result` (or `aget_result`):